gustavostuff/real-men/README.md

 * The default port to run the server is 5501, change it with ```--port```
 * Use ```--open``` to automatically open the broswer and test the API
 * __Mongo daemon (mongod) must be running to be able to create and connect to the DB__
-* This package is not ready for production yet
 * [handlebars](https://handlebarsjs.com/) is used within the generated project just for the API tester, the project can be connected to any HTTP client
 * More info with ```men --help```